kernelci/tuxmake/README.md

 line interface to each of those combinations listed above.

-For example, wouldn't it be great if a user could install docker and then check out a linux source tree and run:
+For example, wouldn't it be great if a user could install docker and then check out a Linux source tree and run:

 ```sh
 tuxmake build --kconfig defconfig --target-arch arm64 --toolchain clang-9
 ```

-While bit-for-bit [reprodicible
+While bit-for-bit [reproducible
 builds](https://www.kernel.org/doc/html/latest/kbuild/reproducible-builds.html)
 are out of scope for the initial version of this project, the above command should be portable such that if there is a problem with the build, any other user should be able to use the same command to produce the same build problem.

-Such an interface provides portability and simplicity, making arbitrary linux kernel build combinations easier for developers.
+Such an interface provides portability and simplicity, making arbitrary Linux kernel build combinations easier for developers.

-Every step of the build should be clearly shown so that there is no mystery or obfiscation during the build.
+Every step of the build should be clearly shown so that there is no mystery or obfuscation during the build.

 It should not 'fix' any problems in Linux - rather it should provide a thin veneer over the top of the existing Linux source tree to make building Linux